 So what students can learn from drones?
 According to Kashmir Pandolfi, drones provide endless opportunities for interdisciplinary learning opportunities.

 Did you catch our youngest EduDrone presenter, Kashmir Pandolfi, at EduDrone 2020?
-She told us all about the different things that students can learn from drones, and also shared some of her experiences with drones and technology through the Kashmir World Foundation.
+She told us all about the different things that students can learn from educational drones, and also shared some of her experiences with drones and technology through the Kashmir World Foundation.

 Missed it?
 Don’t stress!
 Each month in the lead up to EduDrone 2021, we’ll be releasing one of our favourite talks from EduDrone 2020!
 Tune in each month to get your fix of STEM-spiration.
 We hope this will keep the ideas flowing all the way through until EduDrone 2021!

 This week, on the 11th of February, we’re celebrating the International Day of Women and Girls in Science!
 Established by the United Nations, this day recognises that women and girls have a critical role in science and technology, and that their participation must be strengthened.
 The aim is to promote the empowerment, participation and contribution of women and girls in science, technology and innovation!

 We encourage you to reflect on how you can achieve these four goals of International Day of Women and Girls in Science, and be sure to join the conversation with #WomenInScience!

 - Promote the full and equal participation of women and girls in the sciences.

 - Promote career development for women in science.

 - Recognize the achievements of women in science.

 In recognition of the International Day of Women and Girls in Science, we’d like to introduce Kashmir Pandolfi – one of our EduDrone superstars from 2020!